Reshapr Package Development

 Meta

-Licensed under the Apache License, Version 2.0 Git on GitHub pre-commit The uncompromising Python code formatter Hatch project
+Licensed under the Apache License, Version 2.0 Git on GitHub Pixi pre-commit The uncompromising Python code formatter Hatch project

 The Reshapr package (Reshapr) is Command-line tool based on Xarray and Dask for extraction of model variable time series from model products like SalishSeaCast, HRDPS & CANESM2/CGCM4.